 Looking to get fit for 2019?
-Why not challenge yourself to the summit of the highest mountain in Ireland, Carauntoohil with great company, and a great cause.
+Why not challenge yourself to the summit of the highest mountain in Ireland, Carrauntoohil with great company, and a great cause.
 Be rewarded with a spectacular view from the summit of this majestic mountain.
 Even if we’re in the clouds, the sense of achievement will be unforgettable.

 Following the success of our last three Walk for Nepal events (Snowdon in 2016, Scafell Pike in 2017 and Ben Nevis in 2018) raising over £36,000, we are running a similar event in 2019.
-This time we’re taking on Carauntoohil in Ireland, a formidable challenge and fantastic trip in a beautiful country.
+This time we’re taking on Carrauntoohil in Ireland, a formidable challenge and fantastic trip in a beautiful country.

 Date: Sunday 26th May 2019

 Fundraising target: £150 each participant

 Registration fee: £50 (includes the permit fees and local guides)

 Average walk time: 5 -8 hours

 Height gain: approx 1039m

 – Where does the walk begin?

 The walk will begin at Cronins Yard.
 We will have a base set up there.